alex-bochkarev/Probs-SMTB-21/README.txt

     class: [Rosalind] (bioinf + programming) and [CrashCourse] videos.

-    Of course, there is also [KhanAcademy] and other numerous online courses, videos, and resources on probability theory, of which I am not sure what's really good.
+    Of course, there is also [KhanAcademy] and other numerous online courses, videos, and other resources on probability theory, of which I am not sure what's really good.
 If you have a suggestion here – please drop me a message!

 [Probability - The Science of Uncertainty and Data]